Home >

 post

-- The Expulsion of the Triumphant Beast (Spaccio de la Bestia Trionfante 1584)
+- The Expulsion of the Triumphant Beast (Spaccio de la Bestia Trionfante, 1584)

-- Miguel de CERVANTES Saavedra (1547-1616)
+- Miguel de CERVANTES (1547-1616)

 The Online Books Page

-Walter Alexander Raleigh essay
+Walter Alexander Raleigh essay |

-The History of Don Quixote de la Mancha (1604, 1615)
+Don Quixote (1604, 1615)

 Don Quixote, a gaunt country gentleman crazed by reading books of knight-errantry, sets out to redress the evils of the 17th-century world. --Raphael and McLeish

-- Exemplary Stories (Novelas ejemplares 1613)
+- Exemplary Stories (Novelas ejemplares, 1613)

-- Sir Francis DRAKE (c.
+- Francis DRAKE (c.
 1545-1595)

 The Online Books Page